 In 2018 the Gaziantep-based company Akinal Sentetik Tekstil was awarded the title of Most Outstanding Foreign Investor in Estonia.
 The company established Aston Synthetics OÜ, a firm with 40 employees that produces synthetic fabric, in Nehatu Industrial Park.

-By the end of 2017, Estonian direct investments in Turkey amounted to 2.3 million euros, having decreased somewhat (by 94,000 euros year-on-year).
+By the end of March 2020, Estonian direct investments in Turkey amounted to 3.2 million euros.
 Investments were made in wholesale and retail trade; the information and communications sector; and real estate.

 In 2014 and 2015 an average of 6500 Turkish tourists stayed in accommodation establishments in Estonia.
 Interest in the country grew slightly in 2016, with almost 7000 staying here during the year.
 The same figure increased again in 2017, reaching 7500.
 Apart from Tallinn, popular destinations were Tartu, Pärnu and Ida-Viru counties.

 Estonian Universities are popular amogn Turkish students: in Estonian higher education institutions study around 200 Turkish students, which is one of the biggest groups among Estonian foreign students.

 Turkish Airlines, the country’s national carrier, launched direct flights between Tallinn and Istanbul on 11 June 2013.